luistripa/FTP-like-protocol-RC-2/README.md

 We were assigned a task to transfer a file using several methods of FTP-like packet transfering including GoBackN, Selective Repeat and one of the previous with adaptive timeouts based on the packet RTT and jitter.

-The underlying simulator, that handles the packet transport, was created by professor José Legatheaux and can be found [here](https://github.com/jlegatheaux/cnss)
+The underlying simulator, that handles the packet transport and network creation, was created by professor José Legatheaux and can be found [here](https://github.com/jlegatheaux/cnss)

 # Config File Structure